esling/esling.github.io/_pages/atiam-ml-7-bayesian-inference.md

   * **Frequentist** (the more *classical* approach), assumes that probability is the long-run frequency of events.
 For example, the *probability of plane accidents* is interpreted as the *long-term frequency of plane accidents*.
 This becomes harder to interpret when events have no long-term frequency of occurrences.
 Interestingly, in that case (eg. probability in an election, which happens only once) frequentists consider alternative realities and that across all these realities, the frequency of occurrences defines the probability.
   * **Bayesian** interprets probability as measure of *believability in an event*.
 Therefore, a probability is measure of *belief*, or confidence, of an event occurring.
 Interestingly, this definition leaves room for conflicting beliefs between individuals, based on the different *information* they have about the world.
 Hence, bayesian inference is mostly based on updating your beliefs after considering new evidence, which differs from more traditional statistical inference by preserving *uncertainty*.

 To align with probability notation, we denote a belief about event $$A$$ as $$P\left(A\right)$$, called the *prior probability* of an event to occur.
 We denote the updated belief as $$ P\left( A \mid X \right) $$, interpreted as the probability of $$A$$ *given* the new evidence $$X$$, called the *posterior probability*.
-The prior beliefis not completely removed after seeing new evidence $X$, but we *re-weight the prior* to incorporate new evidence (i.e. we put more weight, or confidence, on some beliefs versus others).
+The prior beliefis not completely removed after seeing new evidence $$X$$, but we *re-weight the prior* to incorporate new evidence (i.e. we put more weight, or confidence, on some beliefs versus others).
 By introducing prior uncertainty about events, we admit that any guess we make can be wrong.
 However, with more and more instances of evidence, our prior belief is *washed out* by the new evidence.
 As we gather an *infinite* amount of evidence $$N \rightarrow \infty$$, the Bayesian results (often) align with frequentist results.
 Hence for small $$N$$, inference is *unstable*, where frequentist estimates have more variance and larger confidence intervals.
-However, by introducing a prior, and returning probabilities, we *preserve the uncertainty* that reflects the instability of statistical inference of a small $N$ dataset.
+However, by introducing a prior, and returning probabilities, we *preserve the uncertainty* that reflects the instability on a small $$N$$ dataset.

-** Bayesian framework **

 Updating the *prior belief* to obtain our *posterior belief* is done via the the Bayes' Theorem